naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.20.LAN.security.and.device.hardening.md

 # switchport trunk native vlan 88
 ```

-First the VLAn is created.
+First the VLAN is created.
 Next, by activating the interface VLAN 88, the switch can be remotely managed.
 Finally the trunk ports are statically configured and VLAN 86 is set as the native VLAN for all untagged traffic

 #### VLAN Attacks